 The Colima Volcano, considered Mexico's most dangerous active volcano, has had several recent events, including an increase in explosive events on 7/6/99 and two eruptions in November 2000.
 For updates, see Volcano World.
 The Volcán de Colima is located in the state of Jalisco near the northern border of the state of Colima, 60 miles northeast of Manzanillo.

 On Thursday, 9/30/99, at 11:31 a.m., an earthquake centered 2 miles north of Puerto Escondido, latitude 15.89°, longitude 97.07°, of magnitude 7.4 lasted for 41 seconds.
 There are 12 reported fatalities in Oaxaca City, Santo Domingo Teojomulco, San Jose del Progreso, Puerto Escondido, Mexico City, and Veracruz state.
 Many homes and buildings collapsed in Oaxaca City, 75 miles away.
 There was only minor damage in Huatulco; Puerto Escondido reported 15 buildings damaged, one fatality, and electricity was out.
-The quake was felt strongly in Mexico City, 310 miles away, and as far south as Guatamala. see reports from residents and visitors.
+The quake was felt strongly in Mexico City, 310 miles away, and as far south as Guatamala. see this account and other reports from residents and visitors.

 Earthquakes are relatively common on the Oaxaca coast, which is near the juncture of three tectonic plates, the American, Caribbean, and the Cocos.
 The epicenters of more than half of Mexico's earthquakes lie in the region bounded by Puerto Angel, Acapulco, and Oaxaca City, with the center of activity near Pochutla.
 An earthquake in June or July of 1994 centered near Puerto Angel, measured 5.9 on the Richter scale.
 The quake was felt as far away as Mexico City and Veracruz.
 Two deaths were reported in Oaxaca City but there was no reported damage in Puerto Angel.
 Residents attribute this to the rocky subsurface conditions.